Differentiated strategies

 Forecast

-• Select the forecast setting group in the dropdown
+• Select the ‘Forecast’ setting group in the dropdown in the Classification app.

-• Click on the segment you want to change settings for
+• Click on the segment where you want to change the demand forecast settings.

 • Reactive: forecasting based on historical demand